 Those tactical tomahawks that have shorter cutting edges will be able to pierce deeper when it strikes a surface.
 This is because there is less resistance.
 These tend to be a good option for those who may need to pierce strong materials, or who work in a field where vehicle extraction is part of the job.

 The length of the tomahawk is important to think about, too.
 You will find that those that have longer handles are good for splitting wood, chopping trees, opening doors, breaking through locks, helping to butcher large game, and helping to open vehicles for rescue.
 Those that have short handles work well for throwing, as well as precision chopping and butchering small game.
 They can also be helpful for vehicle extrication.

 The weight of the tactical and throwing tomahawks need to be considered, as well.
-Older tomahawks tended to be heavier and unwieldy compared to the options that are on the market for 2019.
+Older tomahawks tended to be heavier and unwieldy compared to the options that are on the market.
 The quality of the tomahawks and the designs have helped them to keep the weight down to where they are easier to carry and use.

 If you worry about the weight of the tomahawks, be sure to check the weight of those you are considering before you make a purchase.
 You will find that most are under 2.5 lbs. today.

 Should You Buy More than One?